yadler/yadler.github.io/content/posts/it-doesnt-have-to-be-crazy-at-work.md

 Particularly noteworthy is the reflection on agile software development and the perceived pressure or pace of projects.
 Meanwhile, their process model ["shape up"](https://basecamp.com/shapeup) has its own book.
 I would really like to try it in practice.
 Longer, more focused development times, less talk.
 This should go down pretty well with most developers I know.

 But what really stuck with me was that asynchronous and quiet communication is king.
-Longer, written communication is better than Meetings or chat.
+Longer, written communication is better than meetings or chat.
 Everyone hates meetings anyway - skip them as much as possible.

-I guess what makes this book remarkable is that everyone finds pieces of good advice for certain topics but everyone will find different topics of interest.
+My book is still making the rounds among colleagues - I guess what makes this book remarkable is that everyone finds pieces of good advice for certain topics but everyone will find different topics of interest.